wetransform-os/argo-hale-testbed/README.md

 The hale-cli image is used to transform the source file.
 The transformation result and related files are stored as workflow outputs in the artifact repository.

-To run with argo CLI:
+To run with argo CLI in the test setup:

 ```
 argo submit --watch workflows/transform-orgcli-example.yaml